-At the throne – the wooden bench – you relive the various incarnations of this courtyard: pristine brickwork devoid of encroaching vegetation, freshly tarmacked and with its carefully contained garden patch beneath the tree; through the flown-in swing and slide atop the synthetic rubbery asphalt denoting ‘this is where you play, and you might fall unharmed – but outside of this the world is harder and we are not accountable to you’; and finally, as the playground fails beneath its grafted-on purpose, the garden, overgrowing, weeds snaking up the walls and protruding between the cracks in the mosaic tiling, and the dilapidated brickwork a shadow of its former self.
+At the throne – the wooden bench – you relive the various incarnations of this courtyard: initially, pristine brickwork devoid of creeping vegetation, freshly tarmacked and with its carefully contained garden patch beneath the tree; then the flown-in swing and slide atop the synthetic, rubbery asphalt denoting this is where you play and might fall unharmed – but outside of this the world is harder and we are not equipped nor accountable; and finally, as the playground fails beneath its grafted-on purpose, the wild garden, overgrowing, its weeds snaking up the walls and protruding between the cracks in mosaic tiling, and the brickwork now dilapidated, a shadow of its former self.

 To what building is this space annexed?
 Has it, too, changed in time; its purpose and permanence a question in the wind?
 Is it, too waiting – like you, or I?

-Outside of these four walls things change more quickly.
-To your rear, cars and people pass by, an affront to stasis; to the left and ahead houses stand stoical in their protection of life being lived: they do not wait: they act, or shelter the action of others.
+Outside these four walls things change more quickly.
+To your rear cars and people pass by, an affront to its stasis; to the left and ahead houses stand stoical in their protection of life being lived within: they do not wait; they act, or shelter the action of others.
 Still, we wait.

 For a sign.
 For something.
-From my temporary throne – to which I would return at a later date to the weeds curling around my feet – I look beyond the slide, the swing, the plaque and the back wall to the blanched brickwork of the house in the distance.
+From my temporary throne – to which I would return at a later date, the weeds curling around my feet – I look beyond the slide, the swing, the plaque and the back wall to the blanched brickwork of the house in the distance.
 I wait.
-And behind one of its two windows someone waits; out of sight but not out of mind.
-To either side of its paned windows someone waits anxiously for their cue to act.
-The courtyard around you dwells inside them, with its imperceptibly encroaching weeds, until its purpose – a newly important and invigorating purpose – is reborn.
+And behind one of its two windows someone waits too; out of sight but not out of mind.
+To either side of its window panes someone waits anxiously for their cue to act.
+The courtyard around you dwells inside them, until its purpose – a newly important and invigorating purpose – is reborn.

 You wait.
 I waited.

-You are on top of, and in between, ‘Here’ and ‘There’.
-You are on the crest of a journey between two points; gazing out from the metaphorical bridge in both time and space.
-Others pass by at their different speeds and with different motivation, and you consider how coincidental it would otherwise seem that so many take this bridge, if it weren’t in fact physical.
-And necessary.
+You are on top of, and in between, Here and There.
+You are on the crest of a journey between two points, gazing out from the metaphorical bridge in both time and space.
+Others pass by at their different speeds and with differing motivations, and you consider how coincidental it would otherwise seem that so many take this bridge, if it weren’t in fact physical and necessary.
 For who takes a bridge between two points otherwise connected by more convenient or scenic routes?
 Such a journey would be pointless; though you would arrive eventually, nonetheless.